Practicing thinking how to best to provide value

 Some of posts are just a bunch of bullet points.
 I’m not shy to just post them just that way if they’re providing value.
 However, I’ll go back and edit them and flesh them out if I get a drive to do so or if I hear from folks that they’d like to understand some things more.

 You’re not writing a great literary work.
 You’re not writing an essay for your English AP class.
+There doesn’t necessarily need to be a conclusion.
 These can be rough drafts and still be useful for people.

 I’ve been trying not to nitpick too much and just post things.
 I think of each post as something I can come back to and revise.
 I don’t do it for all of them, but once in a while I come back and add some things and make updates.